-Cost of Sales.
+Cost of Sales

 The Company's cost of sales is comprised primarily of material and component costs, distribution and warehousing costs, and overhead.
-A large percentage of the Company's manufacturing costs are variable in nature and will fluctuate with sales volumes.
-With respect to the Company's operating segments, variable costs for golf clubs represent approximately 85% to 95% of cost of sales, and for golf balls, approximately 75% to 85%.
-Of these variable costs, material and component costs represent approximately 85% to 95% for golf clubs and approximately 75% to 85% for golf balls.
-On a consolidated basis, over 85% of total cost of sales is variable in nature, and of this amount, over 85% is comprised of material and component costs.
+As a result of the actions taken to improve manufacturing efficiencies, over 85% of the Company's manufacturing costs, primarily material and component costs, are variable in nature and fluctuate with sales volumes.
+With respect to the Company's operating segments, variable costs as a percentage of cost of sales range between 85% to 95% for Golf Clubs and 75% to 85% for Golf Balls.
+Variable costs for Gear, Accessories and Other are generally greater than 95% as fewer fixed costs are used in the manufacturing of the Company's soft goods products.
 Generally, the relative significance of the components of cost of sales does not vary materially from these percentages from period to period.
-See "Years Ended December 31, 2016 and 2015 - Segment Profitability" and "Years Ended December 31, 2015 and 2014 - Segment Profitability" below for further discussion of gross margins.
+See "Years Ended December 31, 2017 and 2016-Segment Profitability" and "Years Ended December 31, 2016 and 2015-Segment Profitability" below for further discussion of gross margins.